stride3d/stride-website/posts/2024-11-10-investigating-spirv-for-the-shader-system-part-2.md

 ### "I should rewrite it from scratch..."

 And make sure it fits our needs, the constraints i've listed in the previous section.
-The Ryujinx code at the time would do a lot of needless allocation as instructions were represented by classes in a list, something we could have changed by just representing instructions by a struct stored in a list/buffer of integers, these buffers could be rented from a pool etc.

-As I went through the code, I started drawing ideas on how to improve things here and there and little by little the Stride SPIR-V took shape.
+I decided to follow some core tenets and make sure I don't over-engineer anything for the sake of winning a few microseconds.
+First, as we're going to read, write and copy a lot, data should then be stored in a compact way using buffers and value types.
+This would improve enumeration of instructions and possibly garbage collection.
+We are also going to deal with a lot of small buffers, so  pooling those buffers is going to be important to avoid stressing the garbage collector.
+Finally we should make sure SPIR-V data is arranged in ways that would benefit the compiler's performance.

+But most importantly, keep it as simple as possible.

 ### Buffers and instructions